VernitaJ/car_simulation/README.md

 - Practice
 - Monster Run
 - Leaderboard
-- Leaderboard
 - Race Times

+Choose the race option for a race against 3 bots, "Practice" to drive around the city map and "Monster Run" to play the chasing map.
 Lets go to race that's why we	are here right?
 So in the smce you choose the map you want to use in the world.
-There will be the default playground, Race Against The Machines, MonsterMap and city map
+There will be the default playground, Race Against The Machines, MonsterMap and city map.
+In the emulator, you should select the map you want to play.
+It should be the same as the button you clicked, to avoid any misunderstandings between the emulator and website.

 Have you made your choice?

-Grate!
+Awesome!

 Now you can enjoy the race from the website. control the car with w, a, s, d or the arrow keys.
 Good luck!